Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Accuracy Tests

 Regarding the conservation of other dynamical quantities like linear and angular momentum or the system barycenter the situation is different (see figure \ref{fig:HA_ener_big}).
-Linear and angular momentum are clearly preserved almost to machine precision by LeapF and HamSp integrators (red and black, bottom panels), whereas AKDK (blue) presents smaller accuracy although a slope until $10\,t_\mathrm{dyn}$, afterwards it flattens.
-Interestingly HamSp with a delay in updating step hierarchy is almost indistinguishable from HamSp and LeapF.
+Leapfrog and HHS preserve almost at machine precision the linear and angular momentum (see bottom panels), whereas AKDK presents smaller accuracy, although it has a slope until $10\,t_\mathrm{dyn}$, afterwards it flattens.
+Interestingly, HHS with a delay in updating the time-step hierarchy (HHS-sTSS, yellow) is almost indistinguishable from HHS and leapfrog.
 The upper right panel shows the accuracy in preserving the halo centroid.
-Once again LeapF and both HamSp versions accurately keep the centroid while AKDK accuracy degraded two orders of magnitude.
-Wall-clock time for LeapF experiment was $\mathrm{wct} \sim 9700$ sec, for HamSp $\mathrm{wct} \sim 4600$ sec and for AKDK $\mathrm{wct} \sim 5900$ sec.
-Finally, we emphasize that all integrators accurately preserve the density profile as we can see in figure \ref{fig:HA_dens} with obvious dependence on the number of particles, we decided to show the test with $2$ million particles in order to minimize discreetness effects.
+Once again, leapfrog and both HHS versions accurately keep the centroid, while AKDK accuracy degraded two orders of magnitude.
+The wall-clock time for leapfrog, HHS and HSS-sTSS experiments was, respectively, $1.7$, $0.8$ and $0.6$ times the corresponding for AKDK.
+As a complement, we performed tests using larger time steps reaching lower energy accuracy, the general results are the same.
+Finally, we emphasize that all integrators accurately preserve the density profile, as we can see in figure \ref{fig:HA_dens}; with obvious dependence on the number of particles, we decided to show the test with two million particles in order to minimize discreteness effects.